jpreston-alt/README-generator/README.md

 ## Finished Product
 ![Project Image or Gif](./assets/readme.gif)

 This README was generated with README-Generator.
-For an example that includes all required sections [click here](./example/generated-README.md).
+For an example that includes all required and optional sections [click here](./example/generated-README.md).

 ## Technologies
 * JavaScript